Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 The hand pockets are sizable on the Patagonia Powder Town Bibs; (photo/Jason Hummel)

-If you’re looking for a toxic-free textile, Patagonia set a new industry benchmark in the 2023-2024 season with a collection of high-end 3-layer snow apparel that’s completely free of PFC chemicals including the manufacturing process of the textile, the fabric, and the applied waterproof barrier on the surface.
-The Patagonia Women’s SnowDrifter Bibs is included in that capsule.
+If you’re looking for a toxic-free textile, most brands have transitioned to PFC treatments as of 2025.
+Recently, Patagonia set an industry benchmark in the 2023-2024 season with a collection of high-end 3-layer snow apparel that’s utterly free of PFC chemicals, including the manufacturing process of the textile, the fabric, and the applied waterproof barrier on the surface.
+That capsule includes the Patagonia SnowDrifter.

 woman faces away from camera with bib straps crossing against back